 - Utilize firewalls

 - Train staff on the importance of data security and protection

 Being PCI compliant safeguards your customers’ credit details from breaches.
 And, at the same time, it helps you gain the trust of your customers.
-Chargebacks can also be a concern during this trying time, learn more here on how to handle disputes like a pro.
+Chargebacks can also be a concern during this trying time; learn more here on handling disputes like a pro.

 Accepting Over-The Phone Payments